Anthonytesla02/MediQA-v1/VERCEL_DEPLOYMENT.md

 1. A Vercel account connected to your GitHub repository
 2. The `pharmacy_guide.docx` document in your `attached_assets` directory
+3. PostgreSQL database (Vercel doesn't provide this, so you'll need an external service)

 ## Deployment Steps

-1. Push all code changes to your GitHub repository
+1. **Ensure your repository is up to date**
+   - The repository must include the `pharmacy_guide.docx` file in the `attached_assets` directory
+   - Make sure you have the latest version of `vercel.json` and `vercel-build.sh`

-2. In your Vercel dashboard, create a new project from the GitHub repository
+2. **Connect your GitHub repository to Vercel**
+   - Log in to Vercel dashboard
+   - Click "Add New" → "Project"
+   - Select your GitHub repository

-3. Configure the following settings:
+3. **Configure the deployment settings**

-### Build and Output Settings

    - **Framework Preset**: Select "Other"
    - **Build Command**: Leave default (Vercel will use the configuration in vercel.json)
    - **Output Directory**: Leave default

-### Environment Variables
+   - **Root Directory**: Leave as `.` (root of the repository)

+4. **Set up Environment Variables**
-Add the following environment variables:
+   - In the project settings, add the following environment variables:
      - `MISTRAL_API_KEY`: Your Mistral AI API key
      - `DATABASE_URL`: Your PostgreSQL database connection string
-- `SESSION_SECRET`: A secret key for session management (or use the one in config.py)
+     - `SESSION_SECRET`: A secret key for session management
+     - `VERCEL`: Set to `1` (to enable Vercel-specific document handling)

+5. **Deploy the Project**
+   - Click "Deploy" to start the deployment process
+   - The build script will automatically copy the document file to the right locations

+## How This Deployment Works

+The deployment uses a custom build script (`vercel-build.sh`) to ensure the document is accessible in the Vercel environment:

+1. During build, the document is copied to multiple locations:
+   - To `.vercel/output/static/attached_assets/` for serving as a static file
+   - To `/tmp/attached_assets/` for direct filesystem access by the application

+2. The application has been modified to look for the document in these locations when running on Vercel.

-## Important Notes
+## Troubleshooting

-### Document Access

-The MediQA application relies on accessing the document file `pharmacy_guide.docx` which is included in your repository.
-The application has been modified to use Vercel's static file serving capability to access this document.

-### Known Limitations

-1. **Document Access**: In some Vercel serverless environments, the application may have difficulty accessing the document.
-If you encounter the message "The medical guidelines document could not be loaded in this deployment environment", this is a known limitation with Vercel's serverless architecture.

-2. **Database Persistence**: Ensure your `DATABASE_URL` points to an externally hosted PostgreSQL database (like Supabase, Neon, or Railway) as Vercel doesn't provide built-in database hosting.

-3. **Cold Starts**: Vercel's serverless functions may experience "cold starts" where the first request after a period of inactivity takes longer to respond.
+If you encounter issues with document access:

+1. **Check build logs**
+   - Verify that the `vercel-build.sh` script executed successfully
+   - Look for messages confirming the document was copied correctly

+2. **Try redeploying**
+   - Sometimes a fresh deployment can resolve issues

+3. **Check environment variables**
+   - Ensure the `VERCEL` environment variable is set to `1`

+4. **Verify document is in the repository**
+   - The `pharmacy_guide.docx` must be committed to your repository in the `attached_assets` directory

 ## Alternative Deployment Options

-If you encounter persistent issues with document access on Vercel, consider using Render.com as described in the `DEPLOYMENT.md` file, which is better suited for this application's architecture.
+If you continue to experience issues with Vercel deployment, consider using Render.com as described in the `DEPLOYMENT.md` file.
+Render's architecture is better suited for applications that require persistent file access and background processing.